 This prospectus relates to 6,010,659 shares of our common stock (1) that we issued in connection with our acquisition of transact Elektronische Zahlungssysteme GmbH, or that may be issued to its former shareholders, at our option, as part of a future "earn out" payment described more fully in this prospectus under the heading "The Selling Stockholders", (2) that we issued to Fletcher International, Ltd., who provided the financing for this acquisition, or that may be issued upon the exercise of certain additional investment rights that we granted to Fletcher International, Ltd., or upon the occurrence of certain events, as provided in our agreement with Fletcher, and (3) that we issued in connection with our acquisition of Prepaid Concepts, Inc., or that may be issued to its former shareholders upon the conversion of certain notes described more fully in this prospectus under the heading "The Selling Stockholders."
-These shares of common stock under our stockholder rights plan.
+These shares of common stock include preferred stock purchase rights attached to the common stock under our stockholder rights plan.
 The stockholders named in this prospectus under the heading "The Selling Stockholders" may offer and sell these shares of common stock from time to time.